OurMachinery/themachinery-books/the_machinery_book/src/extending_the_machinery/write-a-plugin.md

 `tmbuild.exe` will perform the following steps to build your executable:

 1. Create a `libs` folder and download `premake5` into it.
-(You can set the `TM_LIB_DIR` environment variable to use a shared `libs` dir for all your projects.)
+(You can set the `TM_LIB_DIR` environment variable to use a shared `libs` directory for all your projects.)
 2. Run `premake5` to create a Visual Studio project from the `premake5.lua` script.
 3. Build the Visual Studio project to build the plugin.

 > **Note:** You can learn more about [tmbuild]({{base_url}}helper_tools/tmbuild.html) in its own section.

-In order to write a plugin, it is useful to understand a little bit about how the plugin system in *The Machinery* works.

 ## Programming in C